 Whenever and wherever an RF current is flowing (regardless of the circuit configuration, regardless of the reason) the skin effect will always be present.

-RF current will be forced to flow very close to the outer surface of the conductor, and there is no net current flow into or through the thickness of the material.
+RF current will always be forced to flow very close to the outer surface of the conductor.
+There is no net current flow into or through the thickness of the material.

 There is one condition, though: you have to hold onto that idea consistently.
 Many of the myths in RF engineering arise because people aren’t being logically consistent.
 They imagine they can switch these basic ideas on-and-off to suit their own preconceived notions… and physics just ain’t like that.

-- The skin effect in coaxial cables means that the outside surface of the shield is a completely separate conductor from the inside surface.
+- In coaxial cables, the skin effect in coaxial cables means that the outside surface of the shield is a completely separate conductor from the inside surface.

 The outside surface of the shield is part of the outside world.
 This is where the so-called “common-mode” currents flow.